-I’m a British journalist living and working in Doha, Qatar, where I’m currently Editor-at-large at innovative local news website Doha News, as well as a freelance writer and reporter for publications and broadcasting companies around the world.
+I’m a British journalist who recently returned to the UK after six years in Doha, Qatar.
+There, I was Assistant Editor at innovative news website Doha News, as well as a freelance writer and reporter for publications and broadcasting companies around the world.

 Before moving to Qatar in 2009 I was a broadcast journalist in London for 9 years.
 My career began at Reuters, where I was a radio newsreader.
 Next, I moved to the BBC News website, as a producer for its fledgling audio and video section.
 Here, I won the BBC News website’s original journalism prize.
 Three years later, I moved into TV at the BBC News Channel and the BBC One o’Clock national news for several years, before moving on to my final post at the BBC – as Transport Producer, working with Transport Correspondent Tom Symonds, researching and producing specialist news pieces for the whole BBC network.